thriveweb/davis-legal/content/pages/faq.md

   largeTitle: FAQ
   leftColumn: >-
     Robert accepts briefs to appear in courts all Australian states and territories.
 He accepts briefs both paper and electronic format.
 Electronic briefs may be delivered either by email or on USB or other media via his PO Box.
 PDF format is preferred.
 Paper briefs are to be addressed to his Post Office box.

     Please allow appropriate time for delivery of all hard-copy mail communications.

     Robert will confer with clients in the offices of their solicitor and when he works interstate does so on a fly-in-fly-out basis.
-Robert only accepts briefs for clients via their solicitor
+Robert only accepts briefs for clients via their solicitor.
-  rightColumn: >-

     He does not accept briefs direct from the public.
 This is because pre-trial litigation work is complex, labour intensive, and requires the the attention of an experienced solicitor.
+  rightColumn: >-
     No work will be commenced by Robert (unless urgent) until appropriate agreement is reached about the terms of his retainer.

     Cost estimates are available upon request.

     In appropriate cases Robert is willing work on a deferred or conditional basis.
 It is often necessary to review the brief before any cost estimate can be made.

     In large, complex or urgent matters he may require some payment for perusal of the brief before considering alternate cost arrangements.

     Before sending a brief you should phone Robert to discuss the matter and confirm his availability.
   subtitle: Frequently Asked Questions
   title: All you need to know
 accordion: